druce/druce.github.io/_posts/2023-09-15-lies-damn-lies-GPT.md

 We have a bullshit problem.
 Software is eating the world, all our interactions mediated online now.
 In a democracy, if we don't have a shared reality, if citizens are uninformed, if they don't have critical thinking, if they care more about being entertained by the reality show of politics than the deadly serious consequences of shared decisionmaking, we're pretty screwed.

-[Brandolini's law](https://en.wikipedia.org/wiki/Brandolini%27s_law), the Bullshit Asymmetry principle, says it takes humans an order of magnitude more energy to counter bullshit than to create it.
+[Brandolini's law](https://en.wikipedia.org/wiki/Brandolini%27s_law), the Bullshit Asymmetry Principle, says it takes humans an order of magnitude more energy to counter bullshit than to create it.
 With AI generating bullshit, the asymmetry increases without bound.

 A little game theory: if you have a 20% chance of getting busted for, say, taking contraband Cuban cigars through customs, the penalty must be more than 5x the benefit to be effective.
 When people don't pay a price for dishonesty, they are incentivized for more pervasive and extreme dishonesty, and then society goes to hell.
 Nobody trusts anyone because being untrustworthy pays.
 You want to be able to trust people at the price of maybe being fooled occasionally.
 But if the public square is a toxic stew of bullshit, there is no more shared reality.
 Which is what some people want, because it creates a vacuum where they can abuse their power unimpeded by laws or public opinion.